 The proposed alternative to the “sentence-joining” description of conjunctions helps the first two of the problems mentioned above to be avoided: there is no reference to previously-composed sentences, and the words “verb-containing statement” give more precise guidance on what must also be added to a sentence when a conjunction is.

-The third problem – the need to distinguish conjunctions from other joining devices that necessitate an extra verb in a sentence – can be addressed by highlighting another feature of conjunctions: the indication they give of how the statement after them is related to the other one in the sentence (this is one of various possibilities: another is that conjunctions do not act like nouns in the way that who, which and that do).
-The indication that and mostly gives about its partner words, for example, is that they are saying something additional to, or later than, what the other statement says; but indicates oppositeness or unexpectedness; and after indicates an earlier time.
+The third problem – the need to distinguish conjunctions from other joining devices that necessitate an extra verb in a sentence – can be addressed by highlighting another feature of conjunctions: their indication of how the statement immediately after them is related to the rest of the sentence.
+For example, and mostly indicates that the words after it are saying something additional to, or later than, what the rest of the sentence says; but indicates oppositeness or unexpectedness; and after indicates an earlier time.

 This feature of conjunctions cannot be used by itself to characterise them, since it is also possessed by connectors, e.g. furthermore and however.
 The verb-adding property is the main means of distinguishing conjunctions from connectors: the verb necessitated by a connector must be with it in a new sentence (see 40.
 Conjunctions versus Connectors).